Keeping Open-Source Branches in Sync

 PHP-FIG approved a new PSR, major CMSes had major releases and/or were patched,

-and frameworks had major, minor, and patch releases…Read more...
+and frameworks had major, minor, and patch releases.
+PHP…Read more...

 Expectation vs Reality: my first 1.5 years of professional programming